Master of Specialist Inclusive Education

 - 6 credit points of research units including minor thesis

-- 1 course elective
+- 1 credit points of course electives

 - option 1:

 Students are required to meet the University's academic progress and conduct requirements.
-See the enrolment codes and terminology to help make sense of the University’s vocabulary.

 Course structure